 It was my last full day in Fairbanks and I hadn’t done any hiking for about a week.
 I found a trail that was near the Chena Hot Springs.
 It was about an hour and a half drive northeast, so I filled up on gas before leaving town.
-I tried my newly learned trick: asking for free coffee with a fill up.
+I tried my newly learned trick: asking for a free coffee with a fill-up.
 It worked!

 I arrived at the Angel Rocks Trail around noon.
 It was a beautiful day.
 The crisp air felt refreshing as I worked up a sweat.
 There were a decent number of people hiking that were all heading toward the giant rocks.
 The trail passed a river, went over a boardwalk, and then became laden with tree roots.

 After about 1.5 miles, I arrived at the giant boulders that overlook the bright green trees lining the mountains.